DeepwaterExploration/legacydocs/docs/products/explorehd_professional.md

 **Step 1**

-Unlike with other exploreHD units, this camera will not require any user waterproofing.
+This camera will not require any user waterproofing.
 Simply use a cable with a mating connector that is compatible with your selected connector.

 **For Wet-Mate Connectors**